wcfrobert/fkit/README.md

-**Refer to the README in `\doc` folder for detailed documentation along with theoretical background.**

-Alternatively, the user may easily access docstrings of any methods:
+In addition to the documentation provided in the `\doc` folder, the user may easily access docstrings of any methods:

 ```python
 help(fkit.patchfiber.Hognestad)